evannetwork/evannetwork.github.io/dapps/angular/task.md

 title: "Angular - Task ƉApp setup"
 ---
 # Angular - Task ƉApp setup
-**Before performing this example, please go through the [Angular - Hello World](/dapps/angular/hello-world) tutorial, as this tutorial is based on the Hello World example.**
+**Before performing this example, please go through the [Angular - Hello World](/dapps/angular/hello-world) tutorial, as this tutorial is based on the 'Hello World' example.**

 This example shows how an evan.network featured ƉApp behaves and how it can interact with contracts.
 With the help of a task ƉApp it is easy to show how a contract can be created, read out, adapted and how different data sets can be saved.